 You could even regard it as the business casual dress code of black tie optional.
 While cocktail attire tends to find itself gravitating towards business attire, there is lots of room to manoeuvre.

 While the suit may very well come out of your capsule wardrobe, it doesn’t have to.
 It’s great to opt for striking details like peaked lapels or hacking (angled) pockets.
 In other words, stuff that wouldn’t normally fly at the office.
 Feel free to let your rake flag fly a bit, as it were.

 You don’t technically have to wear a suit for cocktail attire, but you’ll look best in one.
-If you were to opt for an odd jacket and trousers combination – a blue sport coat and medium grey trousers with a light blue shirt, burgundy tie, and dark brown shoes, for example – you could pull this off assuming that the event is informal in nature.
-You want to be sure you’re not stepping on anyone’s toes, especially those of the host(s).
+You can opt for an odd jacket and trousers combination.
+For instance, a blue sport coat and medium grey trousers with a light blue shirt, burgundy tie, and dark brown shoes would work well.

 When in doubt, contact the host.
 You’ll come off as a thoughtful guest, and the host will appreciate having as many people staying “in their lane” as possible.

 - Casual/daytime: Light-to-medium grey or medium blue matching jacket and trousers or an odd combination thereof

 - Formal/evening: Suit in charcoal grey, black, or deep navy blue

 During the day or for a more casual event, you can wear white, ecru, or pastel colors such as pink, lavender, or yellow if your skin tone is sympathetic to it.
 Play around with a bit of pattern in your dress shirts too if you like.
 Any cuff style will do for casual cocktail attire.